Watching TV for entertainment and education is not a bad thing.

-If your toddler watches TV first thing in the morning, it is something you should look to address.
+If your toddler watches TV first thing in the morning, you should address it.
 Morning activities set the tone for the rest of the day.
 How you start your morning will always impact how your day goes.

-But if it’s already become a habit, you have to try breaking it.
+But if it’s already become a habit, you must try breaking it.
 For example, your toddler might watch TV while having breakfast.
 Without it, they might not want to eat at all.

 So how can you deal with this?
 Here are a few things you can do-

 - Let Them Know the Night Before: Don’t start scolding them in the morning.
-Tell them the night before that there need to be minor changes in their routine.
+Tell them the night before that their routine needs to be minor changes.

 Communicate your reasons to them.
 If they understand, that’s half the problem solved.
 If they don’t, you have some more tricks up your sleeve.
 But having them prepared for what’s to come is essential!

 - Keep Them Occupied With Something Else: You can always replace a bad habit with a good one.
-For example, you can take your toddler out for a walk to the park or to the rooftop every morning.
+For example, you can take your toddler to the park or rooftop every morning.
 You can buy a tricycle to teach them how to bike.

-- Cook Food They Will Gobble Up: So you are worried your toddler won’t eat breakfast without watching TV.
+- Cook Food They Will Gobble Up: You are worried your toddler won’t eat breakfast without watching TV.
 In that case, make the kind of food they won’t be able to resist.
 Your toddler must have some favorites already.

 If those favorites aren’t healthy, do some experimentation with the ingredients of the foods.
-Having them try out new foods all the time will get them more excited, and they will become more interested in focusing on the food rather than something else.
+Having them try out new foods will get them more excited, and they will become more interested in focusing on the food rather than something else.

 2. Give Them Something to Play With

 Playing with toys, especially educational toys, is much better than watching TV.
-If they have a favorite toy that can hold their attention for a long time, tell them to play with it during the times they usually watch TV.
+If they have a favorite toy that can hold their attention for a long time, tell them to play with it when they usually watch TV.